shapeshed/flim.shapeshed.com/src/_posts/from-osx-to-arch-linux.md

 ## Baby steps with OSX

-Back in January 2006 I started freelancing and was mostly a front-end developer who knew how to make things work in IE. I purchased the original MacBook Pro and found Tiger to be a great Operating System for my needs.
+Back in January 2006 I left an agency after three years and started freelancing.
+I was mostly a front-end developer who knew how to make things work in IE. I purchased the original MacBook Pro and found Tiger to be a great Operating System for my needs.
 I plugged in [TextMate][1], [Adobe Creative Suite][2] and [MAMP][3] and my setup was done.
 I was able to turn up at a client and start working straightaway.
 After some pretty hefty setup costs my freelancing business had little or no overheads and the expensive hardware I purchased was completely rock solid.
 I really had the Mac experience - it was a joy to use and completely reliable.

 ## Moving down the stack - PHP